anywhichway/lazui/docs/lazui.md

 the content, it sets or removes the `hidden` attribute.

-#### showsource and examplify
+#### examplify and showsource

-The `lz:showsource` directive can be used to show the source of any HTML element.
-It takes the form `lz:showsource:inner|outer?=<target>`.
+&grave;&grave;&grave;!html and `lz:showsource` can be used to show the source of any HTML element.
+If the source contains a script, it will be executed.

+If you are receiving unprocessed Markdown, or using the `lazui` [server](#basic-server) for Markdown, you should use [examplify](https://github.com/anywhichway/examplify) notation for code blocks, i.e. &grave;&grave;&grave;!html to replicate the code block content into the source.
+This will preserve multi-line attribute formatting and indentation.

+`lz:showsource` takes the form `lz:showsource:inner|outer?=<target>`.
 The default is `outer`.

 The target can be one of: `beforeBegin`, `afterEnd` or an element id prefixed with `#`, in which case the inner HTML is replaced.

-The `lz:showsource` directive is used throughout this Markdown document to show the source of the examples and ensures that the example content is always in sync with the execution of the example.
+The `lz:showsource` and directive and &grave;&grave;&grave;!html are used throughout this Markdown document to show the source of the examples and ensure that the example content is always in sync with the execution of the example.

 Here the source defaults to the `outer` HTML of the element: